 Thanks to our increasingly hectic lifestyles, nobody’s got time to waste anymore.
 Especially not on strangers trying to hawk one thing or another.
 Factor in the relentless competition and it’s literally the worst time to be a salesman.
-Heck, even salespeople hate receiving cold calls from other reps.
+Heck, even salespeople hate receiving cold calls from other inside sales and field sales reps.

 If you’re solely reliant on a canned pitch and sheer luck to hit your quotas, you’re looking at a lot of hungry nights and empty accounts my friend.
 So, how does a savvy salesman gain a competitive advantage over the rest?
 Call it magic, call it cheating.
 But knowing how difficult it is to convince prospects these days, it makes sense to use all the tools at your disposal to outdo the competition.